 - Improves mind-body focus, concentration and coordination.

 GYROTONIC® training is also beneficial to men of a “certain” age, as it relates to building strength, balance, and flexibility while preventing injury and supporting life’s activities.
-For me, GYROTONIC® just feels good.
+For me, GYROTONIC® exercise just feels good.
 That doesn’t mean it’s easy, I feel like the spiraling movements strengthen my whole body instead of one muscle group at a time.
 That is different than what I have been used to in the gym.
 I do it weekly and during periods of time when I can’t, I definitely feel worse for the wear.

 Strengthening Your Core After 50

-I’ve been doing both Pilates and GYROTONIC® for 5 years now.
+I’ve been doing both Pilates and GYROTONIC® exercise for 5 years now.
 While I am still an amateur and still appear that way on the equipment, I can say that they have both improved my quality of movement and life.
 I simply feel better when I am exercising in these ways.
 Whether you are a lumberjack or a desk jockey, you will notice how these methods bring daily improvement.

 Pilates and GYROTONIC® exercise are both effective functional training methods to support your life’s activities as you celebrate more birthdays.
 MOVE Wellness has experienced trainers who can help you workout safely and effectively and provide accommodation for any injuries or nagging pains.
 Talk to your trainer about your personal goals for the movement that matters in your life so we can support you in achieving those goals.
 MOVE offers private training in-person or online as well as MOVE Livestream with interactive livestream group classes you can take from the comfort and privacy of your own home.
 In addition, MOVE On Demand offers programs and classes you can access whenever and wherever you want.